-Note: A few of the item we tried a later date were provided to us complimentary of Disney.
+Note: A few of the items we tried at a later date were provided to us complimentary of Disney.
 As always our thoughts and opinions are our own.

 Sebastian’s Bistro at the Carribean Beach Resort in Walt Disney World is a tranquil dining spot.
-This brand new restaurant was added to the resort as part of Carribean Beach Resort extensive overhaul.
-And I just need to stop and say the my oh my do the new changes at the Carribean Beach look amazing.
+This restaurant was added to the resort as part of the Carribean Beach Resort extensive overhaul.
+And I just need to stop and say, my oh my do the new changes at the Carribean Beach look amazing.
 Let’s take a look at our full Sebastian’s Bistro dinner review.

 Sebastian’s Bistro Quick Breakdown

 - Service: Sit Down

 - Price: $$

 - Good For: Family, Quiet Meal